-On January 1, 2023, we granted (i) options to purchase an aggregate of 1,028,562 Ordinary Shares to certain of our executive officers (excluding awards granted to executive officers who also serve as directors) and (ii) options to purchase Ordinary Shares to certain of our directors as shown in the table below.
-Such options each have an expiration date of ten years from the date of grant and an exercise price of \$12.90.
+On November 21, 2022, we granted (i) options to purchase an aggregate of 3,412,264 Ordinary Shares to certain of our directors and (ii) options to purchase an aggregate of 2,244,383 Ordinary Shares to certain of our executive officers (excluding awards granted to executive officers who also serve as directors).
+Such options each have an expiration date of ten years from the date of grant and an exercise price of \$10.00.